 H1.
 Consumers buy sustainable clothing because they value quality, long-lasting products H2.
-Consumers are influenced to be/ act sustainable from Internet and Social Media (they get inspired by the activities and information circulating there) - H3.
-People started liking a brand first on Social Media and then purchased it offline - H4.
-Consumers are price and style given when purchasing both online and offline clothing - H5.
-Consumers are influenced to be / act sustainable through SM (Facebook, Instagram) - H6.
-Consumers link sustainability more to personal choices and behavior than companies' operations - H7.
+Consumers are influenced to be/ act sustainable from Internet and Social Media (they get inspired by the activities and information circulating there) H3.
+People started liking a brand first on Social Media and then purchased it offline H4.
+Consumers are price and style given when purchasing both online and offline clothing H5.
+Consumers are influenced to be / act sustainable through SM (Facebook, Instagram) H6.
+Consumers link sustainability more to personal choices and behavior than companies' operations H7.
 Consumers started living an environmentally conscious life, and sustainable clothing became a natural part of it, but is not the main drive.

-Image 12.
+H 3.
+H4.
+H1.
+People stand.
+Liking a brand online and them Consumers are People are influenced primarily mice and style driven. the Internet an purchased offline Social Mudia H4. consumers leading an environmentally conscious life leating polluting less translate this habits into their clothing behavor and denormaking Image 12.
 Supported hypothesis with survey results 10.
 LIFE CYCLE ASSESSMENT LCA is a globally used and embraced tool for determining the environmental effects of the life cycle of a product from cradle to grave, including the extraction of raw materials, the manufacturing of materials, the manufacture, distribution, usage, disposal and recycling of items.
 Why is it an important measurement?